Some Amazing (and Hilarious) Statistics About How Your Invoices Reach Their DestinationsAuthored by: Jim Stewart, Founder DocuSend, powered by MTI.

 Highest Post Office: The highest Post Office is located in Alma, CO, at 10,578 feet.
 Once you’ve seen the mountains in Alma, it’s hard to get over them.

 Another thing that’s hard to get over, once you’ve seen it, is DocuSend.
-It uses all of the resources above, and much more, to make sure your documents arrive safe and secure in the hands of your clients, so you get paid quickly.
+It uses all the resources above, and much more, to make sure your documents arrive safely and securely in the hands of your clients, so you can get paid quickly.
 It’s like having your own mailroom in the cloud.